Discover more from Supernuclear

 And of course, if you’re in San Francisco and looking at this outside your window, you might be thinking of getting out.

-photo by Jessica Christian of the SF Chronicle
+The week the wildfires turned San Francisco into Blade Runner 2049.
+Photo by Jessica Christian of the SF Chronicle

 Some have moved in with parents or returned to hometowns.
 But others have started to put together small groups of friends and rented houses in beautiful, remote locations.
 You get a COVID test or quarantine until you know everyone’s safe, then hang out like we used to in the before times.